chardetm/html-syntax-checker/README.md

 # HTML Syntax Checker

 A lightweight, zero-dependency HTML syntax checker library written in TypeScript, specifically designed for beginners.
-While the codebase and options are written in English, the syntax errors and tips are returned in clear, accessible, and beginner-friendly French.
+The syntax errors and tips are returned in clear, accessible, and beginner-friendly language (English by default, French available).

+## License

+Copyright (c) 2026 Maverick Chardet

+This project is licensed under the terms of the MIT license.

 ## Features